Tirjasdyn/abadon-color-theme/README.md

 This is a theme based off my old Abadon Theme for Atom.
 Pastels on Black.
 Low Contrast.

+### Includes Abadon Dawn

+A light version of the theme.

 ## Supported Languages

 * HTML